Quantifying Ocular Surface Changes with Contact Lens Wear: Materials and methods

-We use a mathematical model developed by authors Maki and Ross~\cite{maki2014new,ross2016existence} to describe the contact lens mechanics.
-The complexity of the model is reduced by assuming the contact lens is a linear elastic shell and therefore the lens displacements are independent of axial $z$ coordinate.
+We use a mathematical model developed by Maki and Ross~\cite{maki2014new,ross2016existence} to describe the contact lens mechanics.
+Maki and Ross~\cite{maki2014new,ross2016existence} reduced the complexity of the model by assuming that the contact lens is a linear elastic thin shell, and thus the lens displacements are independent of the axial $z$ coordinate.
 We denote the lens displacements by $\vector{\eta}=(\eta_r,0,\eta_z),$ where $\eta_{\theta}=0$ due to symmetry.
-Additionally, the model is derived under the assumption that the deformed contact lens completely conforms to the deformed ocular surface, described by $z=H\left(R_{eye}(r,h(r))\right)$ in Eq.~\eqref{eq:H}.
-For a given, $r \in [0,\mathfrak{R}_{lens}]$ in the lens reference frame, the deformed radial coordinate of the contact lens is $R_{lens}(r) = r + \eta_r(r)$.
+Additionally, Maki and Ross~\cite{maki2014new,ross2016existence} derived the model under the assumption that the deformed contact lens completely conforms to the ocular surface.
+In~\cite{maki2014new,ross2016existence}, the eye was rigid so the ocular surface was assumed to be fixed, while in this work, the ocular surface can deform and is described by $z=H\left(R_{eye}(r,h(r))\right)$ in Eq~\eqref{eq:H}.
+For a given $r \in [0,\mathfrak{R}_{lens}]$ in the lens reference frame, the deformed radial coordinate of the contact lens is $R_{lens}(r) = r + \eta_r(r)$.
 We remind the reader that $\mathfrak{R}_{lens}$ is the radius of the undeformed contact lens.